RimgaudasMazulis/WeatherMonitor/README.md

     Better exception handling solution wide
     Creating a class for returning configuration values all at once More Unit Tests
+    Tests could be split into different projects to mimic each project in the solution Could add cancelation tokens on all requests that are going into the database Notracking on db entities
+    Move cities into configuration and read it from there

 Task1:
     Run WeatherMonitor.Functions project